MarcusLindemann/iocage-plugin-mailserver/README.md

 # iocage-plugin-mailserver
-A TrueNAS plugin for a simple mailserver with SMTP and IMAP/POP3 support
+A TrueNAS plugin for a simple mailserver with SMTP and IMAP support